 Then they just sit back and chat with people.
 A good scammer will ask a lot of questions and use the answers to craft a fake personality designed to be appealing to the target, and they often work multiple targets at the same time.
 They have built up those skills from serious practice and make hundreds or even thousands from their victims.

-Pay per Letter Online Dating Scam
+Pay per Letter Online Dating Scam: an Introduction

 I recently read an article “Ukrainian Model Lifts Lid On Shady World Of Overseas Dating Scams” by Elena Petrova, a dating coach and founder of ElenasModels.com.
 The author explains the principle of the pay per letter dating scam and the PPL turnover structure.
 The topic is more than interesting; as a result I decided to discuss it with you today.